Upgrading Portland Trawler Wharf to support industry

-Works to upgrade the Portland Trawler Wharf will start in the coming days as part of the Victorian Government's Pier and Jetty Maintenance package.
+Works to upgrade the Portland Trawler Wharf have now begun as part of the Victorian Government's Pier and Jetty Maintenance package.

 A new purpose-built pontoon and walkway extension will be installed, increasing space for more vessels to berth and improving safety at this important commercial fishing facility.